wright-io/eno-2-1/README.md

 ## Credits

 - Original Music: Brian Eno, "2/1" from Music for Airports (1978)
-- Implementation: David Wright (wright-io)
+- Implementation: Doug Wright (wright-io)

 ## License

 MIT License

-Copyright (c) 2025 David Wright
+Copyright (c) 2025 Doug Wright

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal